What A Tail: Whale Sculpture Saves Runaway Dutch Train - UrduPoint

 Instead of crashing into the water 10 metres (30 feet) below, the front carriage ended up suspended dramatically in the air, propped up only by the silver cetacean.

-The driver of the train, which had no passengers on board, was unharmed in the fluke incident which happened just after midnight at Spijkenisse, near the port city of Rotterdam.
+The driver of the train, which had no passengers at home.
+You? on board, was unharmed in the fluke incident which happened just after midnight at Spijkenisse, near the port city of Rotterdam.

-In a twist of fate, the fortuitously positioned artwork is called "Saved by the Whale's Tail".

 "This is such a weird scenario," Carly Gorter of the Rijnmond regional safety authority told AFP.